Top 11 Logistics ERP Software Solutions for Businesses in 2026

 Data Architecture Readiness: master data + event data + unstructured signals

 In 2026, ERP value is gated by whether logistics data is usable by AI.
-Unified master data, deduped entities, consistent IDs across WMS/TMS/ERP, and the ability to ingest external/unstructured signals are something that logistics industries are looking out for constantly.
-Companies are additionally prioritizing data foundations because ROI from AI depends on it.
+Unified master data, deduped entities, consistent IDs across WMS/TMS/ERP, and the ability to ingest external/unstructured signals are something that logistics industries are looking for constantly.
+Companies are additionally prioritizing data foundations because ROI from AI depends on them.

-“Control tower” evolves into an execution-grade network command center
+“Control tower” evolves into an execution-grade network command center.

 Composable Logistics ERP